FAQs – Interpreters or Translators

 I am bilingual in English and Spanish and am interested in becoming an interpreter.
 What should I do?

 A good starting point is to review a job description for a healthcare interpreter at Explore Health Careers.
-After that, you may find it useful to read all the FAQs on this page, and if you are interested please contact us at email@example.com or call one of our offices: Albany – (518) 426-1626 Syracuse – (315) 214-5003 Utica – (315) 732-2271.
+After that, you may find it useful to read all the FAQs on this page, and if you are interested please contact us at email@example.com or call one of our offices: Syracuse – (315) 214-5003 Utica – (315) 732-2271.

 What is the demand for healthcare interpreters?

-Based on Bureau of Labor Statistics information for 2006, which is the most recent information readily available, medical interpreters enjoy very high demand for their services as the country’s international population increases.
-According to the BLS, the need for medical interpreters is expected to grow by a whopping 24% over the ten-year period ending in 2016, which is “much faster than average”.
+Based on Bureau of Labor Statistics information, medical interpreters enjoy very high demand for their services as the country’s international population increases.
+According to the BLS, the need for medical interpreters is expected to grow by a whopping 18% over the ten-year period ending in 2026, which is “much faster than average”.
 For more information, visit the Bureau of Labor Statistic’s Job Outlook web page, and the Explore Health Careers‘ web site.

 What is the difference between a healthcare interpreter and other types of interpreters?